- Our Businesses

 The HCM Group complies with laws and regulations related to working hours applied in each region, takes into consideration work-life balance, and makes efforts to curb overworking.

-Hitachi Construction Machinery has established targets to keep overtime work of indirect workers to less than 15 hours per month on average and to ensure that all employees take at least 17 days of annual paid leave every year, by fiscal 2020.
+Hitachi Construction Machinery (non-consolidated basis) has established targets to keep overtime work of indirect workers to less than 15 hours per month on average and to ensure that all employees take at least 17 days of annual paid leave every year, by fiscal 2020.

 The Hitachi Group’s “Team Sunrise（formerly: Global Wakate-kai: Hitachi Global Young Spirit Members）”conducts activities centered around young employees, including holding various study sessions and opinion exchange sessions with global as the keyword, in order to deepen understanding of the world’s cultures, including Japan, and to develop the perspective necessary to create new global values globally.
 The young employees of the HCM Group also participate in this membership, across the Group boundaries, in order to form English, Chinese, and Japanese speech clubs both internally and externally, contributing to the creation of “One Hitachi” through personnel exchanges.
 This initiative has received such positive feedback that it was voted among the “Big5” top entries in the idea contest held under “Make a Difference!”, a Hitachi, Ltd. employee revitalization project.